 "Go confidently in the direction of your dreams.
 Live the life you have imagined."- Henry David Thoreau

 To become an e-submission customer, customers can submit an application at the link below:

 On Monday, March 16th, I posted on the Jasper County website, Jasper County Recorder’s Facebook page and our Notify Me program that our office was closing to the public as of 8:00 a.m. that morning.
 Although the office is closed at this difficult time, we are continuing to perform all functions via the phone, online and by mail.

 Please note the following:

-Recording can be done by mail or by e-submission through Iowa Land Records.
+Recording can be done by mail, dropped off in the postal box on the West side of the courthouse or dropped off right inside the East doorway.
+Documents can also be recorded through e-submission through Iowa Land Records.
 To register to become an e-submitter go to https://iowalandrecords.org/e-submission-service-app/